sst/guide/_chapters/configure-cognito-identity-pool-in-cdk.md

     dev-notes-infra-CognitoAuthRole: dev-notes-infra-cognito-CognitoAuthRoleCognitoDefa-14TSUK0GNJIBU
 ```

-And the infrastructure of our app has now been completely configured in code, thanks to CDK.
-And it's deployed in a way that is compatible with Serverless Framework, thanks to SST.
+And the infrastructure of our app has now been completely configured in code, thanks to CDK!
+And it's deployed in a way that is compatible with Serverless Framework, thanks to SST!

 Next let's connect Serverless Framework to our CDK SST app.